0xSo1o/site/_posts/Hack-The-Box/Network-Enumeration-With-Nmap-Part-2/2023-10-25-Network-Enumeration-With-Nmap.md

 **Task:** After the configurations are transferred to the system, our client wants to know if it is possible to find out our target's DNS server version.
 Submit the DNS server version of the target as the answer.
 {: .notice}

 The task at hand is straightforward: we have to find out the target's DNS server version.
-We will start by utilizing -sSU flag to indicate that both TCP and UDP ports will be subject to the scanning process.
-Then we will target the port <span style="background-color: #38263ef0">53</span> as this is commonly used for DNS services.
-Lastly, we will deploy the <span style="background-color: #38263ef0">dns-nsid</span> script.
+We will start by utilizing -<b>sSU</b> flag to indicate that both TCP and UDP ports will be subject to the scanning process.
+Then we will target the port <b>53</b> as this is commonly used for DNS services.
+Lastly, we will deploy the <b>dns-nsid</b> script.

 ```console
 ┌──(solo㉿HTB)-[~]